-The Hagstrom Coronado is one of those odd-looking guitars that people immediately love or hate.
+The Hagstrom Coronado bass is one of those odd-looking guitars that people immediately love or hate.
 Certainly the silhouette is unconventional.
 And the controls a little peculiar.
 But these are great playing basses and rightly have their fans.
 And as a functional instrument they are pretty unique, what with a medium scale, all-mahogany bolt-on construction, and slider volume control.
 The Coronado was only produced in moderate numbers; 1157 basses in total, in seven batches between 1963 and 1970.
 A combination of rarity and desirability as a player means the Hagstrom Coronado bass is one of the brands most collectable vintage guitars.
-They were also distributed in the UK by Selmer as the Futurama Coronado.
+They were also distributed in the UK, and beyond by Selmer as the Futurama Coronado bass.

 America had no shortage of quality guitar manufacturers, but Hagstrom still managed to export guitars there, to be distributed firstly by Merson, then Unicord (after it merged with Merson) and finally Ampeg.
 The Coronado was a good middle ground between a typical Fender and Gibson bass guitar.
-It had a mahogany body with translucent burst finish, and mahogany and neck, with rosewood fretboard - just like a Gibson, but with a bolt-on construction and single-coil pickups like a Fender.
+It had a mahogany body with translucent burst finish, and mahogany and neck, with rosewood fretboard - just like a Gibson; but with a bolt-on construction and single-coil pickups like a Fender.
 Most commercially available electric bass guitars at this time had a scale of 34" (long) or 30" (short).
 Fender and Gibson each produced basses with both scales, but 34" is generally associated with Fender, and 30" with Gibson.
 Again, the Hagstrom Coronado blurred the boundaries, having a scale of 32", half way between the two.
 This must have been one of, if not the earliest medium scale bass.

-Coronados were initially available as a four string bass and a six string bass, though the six string did not sell well, and was discontinued in 1966.
+Coronados were available as a four string bass and a six string bass, though the six string did not sell well, and was discontinued in 1966.
 Initially the model was simply designated Coronado, then Coronado I and II for four and six string versions respectively, finally settling on the more informative Coronado IV and Coronado VI.

-The table to the right compares the Hagstrom Coronado with a number of other basses, and 1966 US prices.
+The table below compares the Hagstrom Coronado with a number of other basses, and 1966 US prices.

 566 Coronado I - 194 four-string Coronados from 1963.
 Bi-Sonic pickups.